 Simply investing in the right mix of low-fee index funds would reduce these high fees whilst delivering stronger returns than almost all actively managed super funds over the long run.

-Active super funds constantly claim to be able to protect your money during downturns, however during COVID-19 they failed to do so with 60% of super fund options returning a negative number for the 2020 financial year.
+Active super funds constantly claim to be able to protect your money during a downturn.
+However, during COVID-19 they failed to do so with 60% of super fund options returning a negative number for the 2020 financial year.

-The millions of working Australians in default super funds would benefit greatly if all their super money went into a low-cost index fund.
+The millions of working Australians in default super funds could benefit greatly if all their super money went into a low-cost index fund.

 Download the full report now and compare how your super fund is performing.